Trumbull College Housing Overview & Rules

 How can I see which rooms are available to my class before the Housing Draw?

-Before the end of February, the floor plans for Trumbull College will be available online through the Housing Committee website.
-These are intricate floor plans color-coded by class.
+The floor plans for Trumbull College will be available in the TC Dean’s Office.
+These are intricate floor plans that are color-coded.
 In addition, we encourage you to visit the rooms in person BEFORE the draw!
 While floor plans are good to get an idea, nothing replaces actually seeing the rooms for yourself to help you make an informed decision.
-Just knock on the door and your fellow Trumbullians will be happy to let you look around their suite.
+Just knock on the door and ask your fellow Trumbullians to let you look around their suite.

 I want to keep my suite together, is that possible?